-Experience the up-close, day-to-day workings of a variety of legal institutions by participating in one of the law school's many externships.
+Experience the up-close, day-to-day workings of a variety of legal institutions by participating in one of Loyola's many externships.
 Whether a law firm, public interest organization, government office, or state or federal court, you will gain real-world experience working with clients alongside practicing legal professionals at the top of their fields.